dvidelabs/flatcc/README.md

 The JSON parser and printer can also be used to create and display buffers.
 The parser will use the builder API correctly or issue a syntax error or an error on required field missing.
 This can rule out some uncertainty about using the api correctly.
-The [test_json.c] file has a test function that can be adapted for custom tests.
+The [test_json.c] file and [test_json_parser.c] have test functions that can be adapted for custom tests.

 For advanced debugging the [hexdump.h] file can be used to dump the buffer contents.
 It is used in [test_json.c] and also in [monster_test.c].